xaliphostes/rosetta/SHORT_README.md

 ## Consequences

-- Bind what you want (only the necessary C++ classes and functions)
+- Expose only what you need (C++ classes and functions)
-- Bind for the language you want (Python, JavaScript, Lua, C#...)
+- Bind to the language you want (Python, JavaScript, Lua, C#...)
-- All bindings shared the same API
+- All bindings share the same API
 - C++ API changes?
-Recompile for all bindings in one go
+Recompile all bindings in one go

-The (non-intrusive) **introspection** is the key of this lib!
+The (non-intrusive) **introspection** is the key to this library!